July 10 - July 30, 2022

-Applications for 2022 summer programs are now closed.
+Applications for 2022 summer academies are now closed.

 The Social Justice Research Academy brings students from around the world together for three weeks to dive deep into the past, present, and future of social justice.
 Designed to encourage discussion and critical thinking about the political, historical, and cultural context of inequality and resistance, the program welcomes students with a variety of academic interests across the social sciences, humanities, and arts.
 Topics vary from year to year but include a selection of significant historical struggles (the American Revolution, slavery and abolition, suffrage, labor, civil rights) as well as those that define our recent past and present (climate change, immigration and refugee/asylum policy, LGBTQ rights, #BlackLivesMatter, disability studies, faith and social justice, interfaith leadership, intersectionality, affordable housing, prison reform, #MeToo, food deserts, social distancing as a privilege, access to health care, textbooks and curricular biases, anti-racism, anti-Semitism, music and civil rights, international human rights, race and popular culture).
 As they explore the characteristics of effective community leadership and successful movement-building, students develop leadership skills as well as research and analytical skills.
 The Social Justice Research Academy is fully residential with no commuter or online options.

 If you attend a School District of Philadelphia public or charter high school, you may be eligible to attend a Penn Summer Academy free of charge with a Penn Summer Scholarship.

 The Social Justice Research Academy was awarded a Campaign for Community Grant from the Penn Provost’s Office in 2020 to support capstone projects on racial justice, and Alice Chou, a student in the 2020 SJRA, was chosen by the teaching staff for her video production skills to use the funds and make the following video.